 Image by Vera Arsic from Pexels

-However, for some people, it is difficult to look for solutions to their relationship problems outside of their own relationship field.
-Some people reject the idea of seeing a couples counselor because they think it is a sign of ‘weakness’ or even worse: a ‘failure’.
+However, for some people, looking for solutions to their relationship problems is difficult outside of their own relationship field.
+Some people reject seeing a couples counselor because they think it is a sign of ‘weakness’ or, even worse: a ‘failure’.
 Something they should be ashamed of doing.
 The idea of sharing their deepest fears and emotional scars with a ’stranger’ goes beyond their imagination.
-In doing so, they prevent themselves and their relationship from analyzing their problems and seeing things from a different perspective.
+Doing so prevents themselves and their relationship from analyzing their problems and seeing things from a different perspective.

 But real life does not work that way.

-Going to see a couples counselor is simply an opportunity to solve the problems in a relationship once and for all.
-Unfortunately, most couples wait much too long to reach out for help repairing their relationship.
+Seeing a couple's counselor is simply an opportunity to solve the problems in a relationship once and for all.
+Unfortunately, most couples wait too long to reach out for help to repair their relationship.
 According to relationship and marriage expert Dr. John Gottman, couples wait for an average of six years of being unhappy before getting help.

-In a couple, when problems arise, one of the first things both partners do is to blame their significant other for the problems in their relationship.
-They judge their partner and, as a consequence, begin to consider their partner as ‘the only source of the problem’.
+In a couple, when problems arise, one of the first things both partners do is blame their significant other for the problems in their relationship.
+They judge their partner and consider their partner as ‘the only source of the problem’.
 This is judgment, and nothing good comes out of judgment.
 But, once more, real life does not work that way.

-A couples counselor cancels out any form of judgment and puts both partners in the position of going beyond their limitations.
-When we argue with our significant other, what we mostly tend to do is (either consciously or unconsciously) to figure out how to create either a line of attack or of defense.
+A couple's counselor cancels out any form of judgment and puts both partners in the position of going beyond their limitations.
+When we argue with our significant other, we mostly tend to do (consciously or unconsciously) figure out how to create either a line of attack or defense.

 But a relationship is not a one-way road.
 It is a journey to be shared, even when it seems uncomfortable to do so.

-Whether you are in a marriage or if you are simply seeing someone that you love very much, it is crucial to try to save what you have.
-If you value your relationship with your significant other, then you will have to come to terms with various aspects of their personality.
+Whether you are in a marriage or simply seeing someone you love very much, it is crucial to try to save what you have.
+If you value your relationship with your significant other, you must come to terms with various aspects of their personality.